orbiteleven/nodes-talk-2/README.md

 ## 02-expressjs: "Hello World", but now with Express.js

 Since "raw" Node.js can be a bit verbose we implement "Hello World" in Express.js, a web application framework.

+## 03-jade-templates: Using Jade templates for clean HTML templating

+Dropping a bunch of HTML into our code would be ugly, so we implement Jade for HTML templating.
+Jade is an awesome markup syntax that replaces closing tags with an ident-based system.